-Parameter Description priority { priority } Synopsis: third, second, first Default: first The priority which is applied to the backup interface when switching. transfer-default-route The transfer default gateway on the switching main and backup interface.
-The default route on the device must have a distance greater than one. backup-gateway { backup-gateway } The IP address of the backup gateway. on-demand Displays the status of the interface's On-demand option.
+Parameter Description priority { priority } Synopsis: { third, second, first } Default: first The priority which is applied to the backup interface when switching. transfer-default-route Synopsis: typeless The transfer default gateway on the switching main and backup interface.
+The default route on the device must have a <emphasis>distance</emphasis> greater than one. backup-gateway { backup-gateway } Synopsis: A string 1 to 15 characters long The IP address of the backup gateway. on-demand Synopsis: true or false Displays the status of the interface's On-demand option.
 When enabled, link failover can set the interface to up or down as needed.
 The interface is down until needed by link failover.
 When disabled, link failover cannot set the interface to up or down.
 By default, the interface is always up.